danielbeeke/spark/README.md

 The tool also generates types that are used inside useSpark and the developer can reuse these for easy development.
 Removing a triply pattern will show all the places where that binding was used.

+# Ideas

+- Use ?
+SPARQL variables to denote plural and $ to denote singular.
+- Allow optional and propagate to the types.
+- Translate the subject variable always to `iri` and singular.
+- Allow filter() statically and also dynamically.
+- Reconsider the choice of using SPARQL fragments.
+Maybe something that mimics it gives more freedom.
+  - $subject rdfs:label? $label